relaycoder/konro/docs/features/features.todo.md

-beside yaml and json, we need csv and xlsx
+konro error codes. code and description list should be in separated ts file

 ####

-update readme for on demand feature
+beside yaml and json, it also do with csv and xlsx. they should only support while on-demand multi.

 ####

-add integration test files and cases for on-demand feature
+update readme for on demand feature